Last Updated April 19, 2021

 What are the best types on the market?

-According to the reviews made by Digital Trends, the following are highly favored rice cookers, separated into different categories, on the market in 2020.
+According to the reports and reviews, as tested by Digital Trends and their research team, the following are highly favored rice cookers, separated into different categories, on the market in 2020.
+Many are easily available on Amazon.

 For portability: miAroma MRC-903 Mini Cooker

-This model is compact but surprisingly versatile, and suitable for small meals for one to two people.
-Not only can it cook up to three cups of rice but can also be used to cook pasta, quinoa, and even omelettes.
+This compact size model is surprisingly versatile and suitable for small meals for one to two people.
+Not only can it cook up to three cups of rice but can also be used to cook pasta, quinoa, and even omelets.
 The cooking is simply initiated by a press of a button and can keep food warm for up to 12 hours.
-Once food is finished, the inner pot can be easily cleaned as it is non-stick and dishwasher-safe, making it ready for reuse in no time.
-The price tag for this very basic rice cooker is approximately $25.
+Once the food is finished, cleanup is easy with the inner pot as it has a non-stick surface and is dishwasher-safe, making it ready for reuse in no time.
+The price tag for this very basic model is approximately $25.

 For simplicity: Various options ranging from low to mid-range prices